 In a time of crisis, it becomes infinitely more challenging.

 Previously reliable customers no longer pay on time—if at all.
 Even the best ones have stopped taking your calls and their voicemail is uncharacteristically full.

 When they DO answer, it isn’t good.
-Apologies, but they can’t pay for an indeterminate period because of COVID-19.
+Apologies, but they can’t pay for an indeterminate period.